-Prior to the discovery of S63845, putative MCL-1 inhibitors were poorly suited for clinical evaluation because they either lacked potency (high micromolar concentrations were required to inhibit MCL-1) or specificity resulting in undesirable toxicity.^{3,24,27,28} However, the development of S63845 potentially strengthens the use of a wide variety of BH3 mimetics in cancer therapy.
+Prior to the discovery of S63845, putative MCL-1 inhibitors were poorly suited for clinical evaluation because they either lacked potency (high micromolar concentrations were required to inhibit MCL-1) or specificity resulting in undesirable toxicity.
+[3, 24, 27, 28] However, the development of S63845 potentially strengthens the use of a wide variety of BH3 mimetics in cancer therapy.
 In our hands, S63845 bound MCL-1 more extensively than A-1210477 and resulted in marked apoptosis in MCL-1-dependent cell lines (Fig. 1), and synergized with ABT-199 and A-1331852 to induce apoptosis in various cancer cell lines (Figs. 2 and 3), supporting the concept that a potent MCL-1 inhibitor, such as S63845, could be a valuable addition to the BH3 mimetic armamentarium.

 Our finding that BH3-only proteins are dispensable for BH3 mimetic-mediated apoptosis in HCT116 cells is striking, particularly when the proposed mechanism of action of BH3 mimetics is taken into consideration (Fig. 4).
-Since apoptosis induction in these cells still required BAX and not BAK,29 it is possible that BH3 mimetics could indirectly activate BAX by disrupting the interaction of BAX with BCL-X_L and/or MCL-1.
+Since apoptosis induction in these cells still required BAX and not BAK, [29] it is possible that BH3 mimetics could indirectly activate BAX by disrupting the interaction of BAX with BCL-XL and/or MCL-1.
 However, we could not detect any BAX interaction with either of these anti-apoptotic proteins, despite efficient mitochondrial translocation and oligomerization of BAX, which resulted in MOMP and PS externalization (Fig. 4).
-Failure to detect BAX in complex with anti-apoptotic proteins could possibly be due to the dynamic nature of this interaction.
-Although BAX is generally considered to translocate from the cytosol to the outer mitochondrial membrane following apoptotic stimuli, several reports suggest a role for the anti-apoptotic BCL-2 family members in the constitutive retrotranslocation of BAX from the mitochondrial outer membrane to the cytosol even under non-apoptotic conditions.30-35 Neutralization of the anti-apoptotic BCL-2 family members with BH3 mimetics could markedly reduce BAX retrotranslocation to the cytosol, ^{33,36} thus retaining it in the outer mitochondrial membrane, which may facilitate direct activation of BAX (Fig. 6).18 This could explain the apoptosis observed following BH3 mimetics in HCT116 cells, even in the absence of all known BH3-only proteins (Fig. 4).
+Failure to detect BAX in complex with anti-apoptotic

+Fig. 6 BCL-2 family members differ in their dependence on proapoptotic BH3-only members to exert their anti-apoptotic functions.
+In HCT116 cells, multiple BH3-only proteins, such as BIM, BID, BAD and PUMA are sequestered by BCL-XL, whereas NOXA is the only BH3-only protein bound to MCL-1.
+While the displacement of BH3only proteins from BCL-XL following A-1331852 is sufficient to induce apoptosis in these cells, displacement of NOXA from MCL-1 following S63845 failed to induce apoptosis.
+However, the combination of A-1331852 and S63845 released all the BH3-only proteins from the anti-apoptotic counterparts and resulted in pronounced apoptosis (bold arrow).
+In the absence of all eight BH3-only proteins, neither A-1331852 nor S63845 alone resulted in apoptosis.
+However, a combination of A-1331852 and S63845 still resulted in pronounced apoptosis, even in the absence of all BH3-only proteins.
+This could be due to the release of another pro-apoptotic BH3 domain-containing 'protein x' from MCL-1 and/or BCL-XL, which in turn could activate BAX in the 8KO cells.
+Alternatively, BH3 mimetics could indirectly result in the accumulation of BAX (either by inhibition of retro-translocation or by passive diffusion, following the neutralization of the anti-apoptotic members) in the outer mitochondrial membrane, which in turn could result in BAX activation and apoptosis in the 8KO cells proteins could possibly be due to the dynamic nature of this interaction.
+Although BAX is generally considered to translocate from the cytosol to the outer mitochondrial membrane following apoptotic stimuli, several reports suggest a role for the anti-apoptotic BCL-2 family members in the constitutive retrotranslocation of BAX from the mitochondrial outer membrane to the cytosol even under non-apoptotic BCL-2 family members with BH3 mimetics could markedly reduce BAX retrotranslocation to the cytosol, [33, 36] thus retaining it in the outer mitochondrial membrane, which may facilitate direct activation of BAX (Fig. 6).
+[18] This could explain the apoptosis observed following BH3 mimetics in HCT116 cells, even in the absence of all known BH3-only proteins (Fig. 4).